A Hands-On Immersion in Oaxaca's Culture & Embroidery Traditions

 • How to Join

 We review each application to get to know each participant and give us insight to create the best experience for each group.
-Once we've reviewed your application, we'll reach out ASAP to provide more information and discuss next steps.
+Once we've reviewed your application, we'll reach out ASAP to schedule a call, answer questions and send payment info.
+We use Stripe as our payment processor.

 We will fill the trip in the order of payments received.